The mortgage terms Indianapolis first-time buyers ask about most

 A form of co-ownership where two or more people own equal shares of a property with the right of survivorship.
 If one owner dies, their share passes automatically to the surviving owner(s) without probate.

 A mortgage that exceeds the conforming loan limit set by Fannie Mae and Freddie Mac.
-In 2025, the conforming limit is $806,500 for most areas; verify the current limit at fhfa.gov as it changes annually.
-Jumbo loans typically require larger down payments and higher credit scores.
+In 2026, the baseline conforming loan limit is $832,750 for most areas (FHFA, announced November 25, 2025).
+High-cost areas have a ceiling of $1,249,125.
+Loans above the local limit are jumbo loans, which carry stricter qualification requirements and typically higher rates.

 A standardized 3-page document provided within 3 business days of applying for a mortgage.
 Shows estimated interest rate, monthly payment, and closing costs.
-Use it to compare lenders.
+Use it to compare lenders (TILA-RESPA Integrated Disclosure rule, 12 CFR §1026.19(e); CFPB at consumerfinance.gov).

 The loan amount divided by the appraised value of the home, expressed as a percentage.
 Lower LTV means more equity and less risk for the lender.